JetBrains/teamcity-documentation/topics/detaching-build-from-agent.md

 ## Agentless builds' licensing

 The number of builds that can simultaneously run without an agent is limited by the number of your active [agent licenses](licensing-policy.md#Number+of+Agents).
 For example, if you have 10 agent licenses, you can run in parallel up to 10 regular build on agents plus up to 10 agentless builds.
-As soon as you rich the limit of running agentless builds, TeamCity will not detach steps in the following builds until some of the current agentless builds finish.
+As soon as you reach the limit of running agentless builds, TeamCity will not detach steps in the following builds until some of the current agentless builds finish.

 <seealso>
         <category ref="concepts">